-44. Trade Policy.
+- 44. Trade Policy.
 Trade policy reforms will increase consumer welfare and stimulate growth as a result of increased competition.
-Simplifying tariff rates, phasing out SROs (112) that establish special rates and/or nontariff trade barriers in some 4,000 product areas, and improving trade relations should deliver the much-needed competitive environment.

-- Tariff simplification.
-We are implementing a plan to simplify the tariff structure to move over three years to a simple, transparent framework, with four slabs between 2 and 20 percent rates with fewer exceptions.3 The FY2015/16 budget reduced tariff slabs from six to five and further eliminates trade-related SROs.
-Implementation of the new tariff structure that will reduce the slabs from five to four will be completed by July 2016. - Improved trade relations.
+Simplifying tariff rates, phasing out SROs (¶12) that establish special rates and/or nontariff trade barriers in some 4,000 product areas, and improving trade relations should deliver the much-needed competitive environment. - ➤ Tariff simplification.
+We are implementing a plan to simplify the tariff structure to move over three years to a simple, transparent framework, with four slabs between 2 and 20 percent rates with fewer exceptions.
+The FY 2015/16 budget reduced tariff slabs from six to five and further eliminates trade-related SROs.
+Implementation of the new tariff structure that will reduce the slabs from five to four will be completed by July 2016.
+In this regard, we have initiated an extensive consultation process with stakeholders. - > Improved trade relations.
 We are implementing a strategy to take full advantage of trade preferences available from the European Union who have extended the Generalized System of Preferences plus benefits from January 1, 2014 on a broad range of Pakistan's exports.
-We remain committed to promoting trade with regional countries, especially under various regional trade arrangements.

-45. Public Sector Enterprises (PSEs).
+We remain committed to promoting trade under various regional trade arrangements, in order to foster our exports. - 45.
+Public Sector Enterprises (PSEs).
+Large and growing accumulated losses in PSEs underscore the urgency of restructuring and privatizing PSEs.
 We are working to reform or privatize PSEs, focusing on limiting poor performance and improving public sector resource allocation.
 The Cabinet Committee on Privatization initially approved a list of 31 PSEs for action and subsequently added another 8 PSEs to the list.
+We are in the process of adding more companies to our list.
 We have developed a plan to sequence the capital market and pre-privatization restructuring for these firms.
-The privatization program has experienced some delays as a result of which the number of transactions planned for the next twelve months has increased.
-While recognizing potential implementation challenges, we are nevertheless determined to implement this ambitious agenda.
+Despite significant delays in our privatization program, we remain committed to advance our reform agenda in order to reduce fiscal risks and improve performance, efficiency and quality of services.
+In light of the recent delays in our restructuring/privatization program, we are placing added emphasis on strengthening the performance and efficiency of public enterprises in the interim.